-The Management's Discussion and Analysis (MD&A) of Andalusia City Board of Education's financial performance provides an overall review of the Board's financial activities for the fiscal year ended September 30, 2018.
+The Management's Discussion and Analysis (MD&A) of Andalusia City Board of Education's (the Board) financial performance provides an overall review of the Board's financial activities for the fiscal year ended September 30, 2019.
 The intent of this discussion and analysis is to look at the Board's financial performance as a whole.
 Readers should also review the notes to the financial statements and the financial statements to enhance their understanding of the Andalusia City Board of Education's financial performance.

-The MD&A is an element of the new reporting model adopted by the Governmental Accounting Standards Board (GASB) in their Statement No. 34 Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments issued in June 1999.
+The MD&A is an element of the reporting model adopted by the Governmental Accounting Standards Board (GASB).
 Certain comparative information between the current year and the prior year is required to be presented in the MD&A and is included in this report.